kumoshitaakira/Commit-Duck/README.md

 # 🦆 Commit Duck (Java)

-**Terminal Duck** is a terminal application that lets you raise a duck for each Git repository.
+**Commit Duck** is a terminal application that lets you raise a duck for each Git repository.
 As you make commits, your duck evolves.
 You can check its status anytime with the `duck status` command.

 ---